Skip to main content

 These challenges affected her confidence profoundly.
 Isabel had never been able to go to school and feel capable, often feeling overwhelmed and defeated by tasks that seemed straightforward to her peers.

-Her parents, Mark and Suzie (whose names have also been changed), tried numerous interventions and educational strategies, but nothing seemed to work.
+Her parents, Mark and Suzie, tried numerous interventions and educational strategies, but nothing seemed to work.
 “We had tried a hundred things, and nothing had worked,” said her father.

 The family was desperate to find a solution that would allow Isabel to overcome her learning difficulties and build the confidence she needed to succeed both academically and in her everyday life.